GracefulLillian/web/_posts/2015-07-27-data-counsel.md

 ---
 layout: post
-title: Data Counsel
+title: "Introducing: Data Counsel"
 ---

 This is a guest post from [Aaron Schiff](https://nz.linkedin.com/in/aaronschiffnz)

 *"I’m really excited to be appointed as Data Counsel at [Figure.NZ](http://figure.nz) (formerly Wiki New Zealand), and I could be your Data Counsel too.
 What’s a Data Counsel?
 I’ll explain, but first…*